 - An Early Help Assessment (EHA) must be active and reasonable time allowed to fully address the child’s needs.
 The need for a referral to ASDAT should be identified in the EHA review once other causes for the difficulties have been ruled out.
 What is early help?

-- The family consent to the referral being made and to the data sharing agreement – Verbal consent cannot be accepted.
+- The family give written consent to the referral being made and to the data sharing agreement – Verbal consent cannot be accepted.

 What does the assessment process involve?

 - Your child is likely to be seen in a Social Communication Clinic by a Community Paediatrician.

 - Supporting evidence will be sourced from other professionals, including school to form part of the assessment.
 We will normally request an assessment from a Specialist Speech and Language Therapist which normally takes place in the school setting for primary age children.